A story about the issue of our times, told by a little girl.

 By Lisa Blume

-Little Girl Leaving is a Finalist for The Bill Fisher Award for Best First Book (Fiction) by the IBPA Benjamin Franklin Awards for 2019, regarded as one of the highest national honors for independent publishers.
+Little Girl Leaving has won a silver Bill Fisher Award for Best First Book (Fiction) from the IBPA Benjamin Franklin Awards for 2019, regarded as one of the highest national honors for independent publishers.

 “A harrowing read, and it should be . . . enlightening . . .
 A disturbing and illuminating tale.”